-Timeline - South Korea's impeached President Park Geun-hye
+TIMELINE - South Korea's impeached President Park Geun-hye

 Feb 25, 2013: Park is sworn in as the first female president of South Korea, promising an era of hope.

-April 16, 2014: The sinking of the Sewol ferry with the death of 304 people, most of them school children.
+April 16, 2014: The Sewol ferry sinks with the death of 304 people, most of them school children.
 The toll is attributed to the Park government's failure to act quickly.

 Oct 25, 2016: Park makes her first public apology for giving a friend, Choi Soon-sil, access to draft speeches during the first months of her presidency.